NeLy-EPFL/flygym/doc/source/tutorials/advanced_vision.rst

 2023 <https://www.biorxiv.org/content/10.1101/2023.03.11.532232>`__;
 `code <https://github.com/TuragaLab/flyvis>`__).
-This study has constructed an artificial neural network (ANN) representing the retina, lamina, medula, lobula plate, and lobula of the fly visual system (see figure below).
+This study has constructed an artificial neural network (ANN) representing the retina, lamina, medulla, lobula plate, and lobula of the fly visual system (see figure below).
 The connectivity in this network is informed by the connectome and, unlike typical ANNs, models biologically meaningful variables such as voltage.